- What is the goal of the EJK Award?

 6. Why was the ceremony moved from New York City to Hattiesburg, Mississippi?

 Hattiesburg is home to the de Grummond Children’s Literature Collection of the University of Southern Mississippi (USM).
 Besides being one of the foremost collections and research centers in the field of children’s literature, the de Grummond is the steward of the Keats Archive.
 Because the Archive is so important to the Foundation, we are pleased to have the award administered by the de Grummond.

-7. Who are the past winners of the Book Award?
+7. Who are the past winners of the Award?

-8. What makes the EJK Book Award different from other children’s book awards?
+8. What makes the EJK Award different from other children’s book awards?

 This award celebrates gifted writers and illustrators at the beginning of their career.
 By identifying and rewarding their artistry and sensitivity early on, we hope to encourage them to continue their outstanding work.
 We hope, in turn, to encourage publishers to offer original, top-quality books that, like Ezra’s, reflect the diverse faces of children.

-9. Is the EJK Book Award the same prize as the UNICEF/Ezra Jack Keats Award?
+9. Is the EJK Award the same prize as the UNICEF/Ezra Jack Keats Award?

 No. The biennial International Award for Excellence in Children’s Book Illustration was founded in 1984 by the EJK Foundation along with UNICEF and the United States Board on Books for Young People (USBBY).
 The program was discontinued in 1994 (the last awards were given in 1992).